mckennapsean/dissertation/content/03-framework.md

 projects and more successful case studies.
 Next, we present the idea of a design activity, which forms the basis of the new framework.
 Following that, we describe the four activities contained in the framework: _understand_, _ideate_, _make_, and _deploy_.
-For each activity, we articulate the motivation, artifacts, and decisions through an explicit link back to the levels of the nested model.
+For each activity, we articulate the motivation, possible design methods, and the visualization artifacts which relate to decisions and have an explicit link back to levels of the nested model.
+This framework supports an iterative, human-centered visualization design process with guidance on possible effective design methods for novice visualization designers.

 ![